top of page

 PhD, LPC-S

 My therapeutic style is flexible and tailored.
-I’m trained in most evidence-based approaches—CBT, interpersonal, solution-focused, narrative, ACT, Gestalt, family systems, psychodynamic, and more, along with specialized techniques like assessment and hypnosis.
+I’m trained in most evidence-based approaches—CBT, interpersonal, solution-focused, narrative, ACT, Gestalt, existential, family systems, psychodynamic, and more, along with specialized techniques like hypnosis, advanced behavioral techniques (e.g., ERP, HRT), memory reconsolidation (e.g., EMDR), parts work (e.g., IFS), and psychological assessment.
 Because every person is unique, therapy with me is never one-size-fits-all.
 Instead, we create a blend of approaches together, rooted in a deeply person-centered and experiential process.
-My favorite part of this work is helping people discover their authentic self—not just a diagnosis, but the whole, evolving person they are.
+My favorite part of this work is helping people discover their authentic selves—not just a diagnosis, but the whole, evolving person they are.

 I’m a native Houstonian and a proud Texas A&M graduate.
-At home, I’ve been married to my amazing husband for over 20 years, and we’re raising two wise and wonderful daughters.
-When I’m not in the counseling room, you’ll probably find me reading (usually something by the pioneers of psychology), practicing yoga or ballet, watching college football, getting lost in sci-fi, or going all out on Halloween costumes.
+At home, I’ve been married to my amazing husband for over 20 years, and we’re raising two wise and wonderful teenagers.
+When I’m not in the therapy room, these days you’ll probably find me studying – I believe in lifelong learning, and I’m currently enrolled in a masters’ program for clinical psychopharmacology.
+In a rare free moment, I enjoy reading the founding fathers and mothers of psychotherapy (or sci-fi/fantasy if my brain is tired!), practicing yoga or ballet, watching college football, getting lost in sci-fi, or going all out on Halloween costumes.

 Credentials